Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 ### Alpenglow: Upgrading the Entire Stack

-This integrated system of PoH, Tower BFT, Gulf Stream, Turbine, and QUIC has evolved through years of production experience. **Alpenglow** represents a major upgrade approved by the community that fundamentally reimagines this entire stack.
-Rather than incremental improvements, Alpenglow replaces the core consensus and data propagation systems with redesigned alternatives: **Votor** (a new voting method using off-chain voting combined with on-chain certificates) replaces PoH and TowerBFT, while **Rotor** (direct relay for data distribution) replaces Turbine and gossip.
+The integrated system of PoH, Tower BFT, Gulf Stream, Turbine, and QUIC described above represents Solana's current production infrastructure, evolved through years of mainnet operation. **Alpenglow** represents a forward-looking overhaul that fundamentally reimagines this entire stack rather than incrementally improving individual components.

+Alpenglow replaces the core consensus and data propagation systems with redesigned alternatives: **Votor** (a new voting method using off-chain voting combined with on-chain certificates) replaces PoH and Tower BFT, while **Rotor** (direct relay for data distribution) replaces Turbine and gossip.

 In simulations, Alpenglow achieves around 100 milliseconds median finality, compared to the current 12.8 seconds deterministic finality.
 Beyond performance, it addresses critical economic and security concerns: vote transaction fees will drop dramatically, fundamentally changing validator economics by lowering the break-even threshold for smaller operators and potentially reversing centralization trends by making validation economically viable for more participants.
 The faster finality also creates smaller time windows for MEV extraction, reducing opportunities for front-running and sandwich attacks.